jamiewilbraham/azure-docs/articles/cognitive-services/Computer-vision/vs-computer-vision-connected-service.md

 [!INCLUDE [vs-install-cognitive-services-vsix](../../../includes/vs-install-cognitive-services-vsix.md)]

-## Add support to your project for Cognitive Services Computer Vision API
+## Add support to your project for Cognitive Research Technologies Computer Vision API

 1. Create a new ASP.NET Core web project.
 Use the Empty project template.